Le Tag / 200 m

 Joëlle Tuerlinckx’s conceptual works are frequently conceived at the edge of the visible.
 Her installations, which consist of found objects, drawings, display cases, and photos are more like spatial experiences than actual artefacts.
 Every exhibition is based on a precise study of the room and the particular institution where the work will appear.
 She then re-evaluates her idea and adapts it to the site in question.
 She has a special interest here in examining the role of museums in society.

-With her work for the Skulptur Projekte Münster, which was carried out as part of the collaborative project The Hot Wire together with the Skulpturenmuseum Glaskasten Marl, Tuerlinckx abandoned the museum’s interior and focuses on the old Sickingmühler Cemetery in Marl.
+With her work for the Skulptur Projekte Münster, which was carried out as part of the collaborative project The Hot Wire together with the Skulpturenmuseum Glaskasten Marl, Tuerlinckx left the museum’s interior and focused on the old Sickingmühler Cemetery in Marl.
 The terrain has been gradually transformed into a public park and is now being used as a sculpture garden by the Museum Glaskasten.
 The museum itself is experiencing a similar process of transformation, as it plans to move to the former school in Kampstraße on the other side of the cemetery park in the next few years.
-Based on the concept of a line as a sculpture or form—and tying in with the formalism of Minimal Art—Tuerlinckx created an ephemeral sculpture in the form of a 200-metre line.
+Based on the concept of a line as a sculpture or form — and tying in with the formalism of Minimal Art — Tuerlinckx created an ephemeral sculpture in the form of a 200-metre line.
 As part of a performance, the line was redrawn every day, and the imprint it leaves in the public space was retraced with the kind of chalk spray used to mark out playing fields and sports grounds.
 With the end of the exhibition, the work disappeared bit by bit, dissolving completely.